Internal EU report: Far-right terrorist attacks rise

 It also comes amid what the United Nation's chief described late last week as a "tsunami of hate and xenophobia" unleashed by the pandemic caused by Covid-19.

-EU home affairs commissioner Ylva Johansson, issued her own warning earlier this week.
+EU home affairs commissioner Ylva Johansson recently issued her own warnings.

 "Let's hope that these terrorists have not been inspired by the virus to use even more, the biological weapons," she told MEPs.